Camp Lejeune Water Contamination

 Overview of Camp Lejeune Water Contamination

-The toxic chemicals seeped into the groundwater from the following sources:
+Toxic chemicals seeped into the groundwater from the following sources:

-• Burn dump
+• Burn and drum dumps

-• The former fire training area
+• Former fire training area

-• Fuel-tank sludge area
+• Fuel tank sludge area

 • Industrial fly-ash dump

-• Liquid-disposal area
+• Liquid disposal area

-• Off-base dry cleaner
+• Off-base private dry cleaner

 • Open storage pit